landscape82/awesome-sound-design-resources/READING.md

 ---

-### 🎵 Merzbow & Noise Performance
+## 🎵 Merzbow & Noise Performance

+- **Razor Blades in the Dark: An Interview With Merzbow** (https://thequietus.com/interviews/merzbow-interview/)
   *Joseph Burnett* — *The Quietus*, Apr 2013
-  An expansive exploration of Merzbow’s perspectives and aesthetics. :contentReference[oaicite:9]{index=9}
+  An expansive exploration of Merzbow’s perspectives and aesthetics.

+- **An Interview With Masami Akita (Merzbow)** (https://15questions.net/interview/merzbow-about-improvisation/)
   *Masami Akita* — *15questions.net*, 2013
-  Discusses improvisation and emotional engagement through volume. :contentReference[oaicite:10]{index=10}
+  Discusses improvisation and emotional engagement through volume.

 ---

-### 🎶 Matmos & Plunderphonics
-  *Tom Doyle* — *SOS*, May 2004
-  Profile on Matmos’s technique of field recordings and cut‑and‑paste sound collage. :contentReference[oaicite:11]{index=11}

-  *Britton Powell* — *BOMB Magazine*, Oct 2017
-  Insightful reflections on Matmos’s conceptual sound practices. :contentReference[oaicite:12]{index=12}

-  *John Oswald* — *Wired Society Conf.*, 1985
-  Foundational manifesto on plunderphonics as artistic collage. :contentReference[oaicite:13]{index=13}